-Angel investors are those affluent individuals who invest in a small scale business, usually a start-up.
-Angel investors are dissimilar to venture capitalists because they spend from their own pockets.
+Angel investors are those affluent individuals who invest in a small-scale business, usually a start-up.
+They are dissimilar to venture capitalists because they spend from their own pockets.
 In contrast, venture capitalists invest using the sum of money pooled from investment companies, pension funds, and big corporations.

 Angel Funding is similar to Equity Financing because the investor takes up an equity position (stocks) in the company against the fund invested.
 The companies that opt for equity financing neither have adequate cash nor collateral to secure debt from banks or any other financial institution.

 Friends and family are one of the most common sources of finance for start-ups.
 It may be easy to acquire.
 However, it could dent relationships with the investors in case the business idea does not prosper.
 According to research, many start-ups are not able to survive.
 This makes this source extremely risky.